ng-bootstrap/ng-bootstrap/README.md

 ## You think you've found a bug?

 Oh, we are ashamed and want to fix it ASAP!
 But before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a _minimal_ reproduction scenario using http://plnkr.co.
+In order to reproduce bugs we will systematically ask you to provide a _minimal_ reproduction scenario using https://stackblitz.com.
 Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:
 * version of Angular used
 * version of this library that you are using
 * 3rd-party libraries used, if any
 * and most importantly - a use-case that fails

-A minimal reproduce scenario using http://plnkr.co/ allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
+A minimal reproduce scenario using https://stackblitz.com allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
-The best part is that you do not need to create plunks from scratch - you can fork one from our [demo page](https://ng-bootstrap.github.io/#/components).
+The best part is that you do not need to create StackBlitzes from scratch - you can fork one from our [demo page](https://ng-bootstrap.github.io/#/components).

 We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
-Interestingly, from our experience users often find coding problems themselves while preparing a minimal plunk.
+Interestingly, from our experience users often find coding problems themselves while preparing a minimal StackBlitz.
 We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

-Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario using http://plnkr.co, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.
+Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario using https://stackblitz.com, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

 ## Code of Conduct